Chiselet

 Chiselet is a commune in Călărași County, Muntenia, Romania.
 It is composed of a single village, Chiselet.

-As of 2007 the population of Chiselet is 3,554.
+The commune is situated in the south of the Wallachian Plain, at an altitude of 17 m, on the left bank of the Danube.
 A massive Neolithic tell called Măgura Fundeanca exists just a few kilometers south of the village center, towards the often flooded forest that borders the bank of the Danube.

+Chiselet is located in the southern part of Călărași County, 25 km east of Oltenița and 44 km west of the county seat, Călărași.
+It is crossed by national road DN31, which connects the two cities.

+As of the 2021 Romanian census, Chiselet had a population of 3,104; of those, 70.81% were Romanians and 23.26% Roma.